squareblob/MountAugusta/Constitution.md

 >
 > d.
 A Judge may resign by posting their resignation publicly on /r/MtAugusta.
 The process to elect a new judge to fill the gap as described by Article I, Part B must begin with 14 days of a resignation post.
 The replacement will serve the remainder of the former Judge’s term.
 >
 > e.
-A Judge must be a citizen of Mount Augusta, as described by Article I, Part A, subpart iii, clause a. or as otherwise defined by law.
+A Judge must be a citizen of Mount Augusta, as described by Article I, Section E or as otherwise defined by law.
 >
 > f.
 Judicial elections will occur once every month, with the three-month terms of each Judge being staggered.
 Mount Augusta’s first judicial election on any iteration of the map will be for all three Judges.
 The Judge with the highest amount of votes will maintain their term for three months, the next highest voted Judge will maintain their position for two months, and the third highest voted Judge will maintain their position for one month.